Challenges Selling Solutions for Cyber Risk

 It was a 2-person chiropractor office local to me that I met through a chamber event.
 They were willing to take the time to speak with me and hear me out, but I just couldn’t wrap my head around their objection – the overconfidence was shocking, and I was (still am) legitimately concerned for their business.

-They just didn’t see how anyone would ever target them – and I didn’t have the skills or knowledge yet to be able to explain that their risk was only partially impacted by them being a target or not.
+They just didn’t see how anyone would ever target them – and I didn’t have the skills or knowledge yet to be able to explain that their level of risk was only partially impacted by them being a target or not.

 I knew they had risk, but I couldn’t change their mind.
 The more I tried, the more they dug their heels in.